 The fascinating compound called metformin was discovered nearly a century ago.
-Scientists realized that it could lower blood sugar in an animal model (rabbits) as early as 1929, but it wasn’t until the late 1950s that a French researcher came up with the name Glucophage (roughly translated as glucose eater).
+Scientists realized that it could lower blood sugar in an animal model (rabbits) as early as 1929, but it wasn’t until the late 1950s that a French researcher came up with the name Glucophage (roughly translated as glucose or sugar eater).
 The FDA gave metformin (Glucophage) the green light for the treatment of type 2 diabetes in 1994, 36 years after it had been approved for this use in Britain.
+Now researchers are discovering metformin has anti-cancer activity, especially in men with prostate cancer (Canadian Journal of Urology, Oct.
+2018).

 Uses of Generic Metformin:

 Glucophage lost its patent protection in the U.S. in 2002 and now most prescriptions are filled with generic metformin.
 This drug is recognized as a first line treatment to control blood sugar by improving the cells’ response to insulin and reducing the amount of sugar that the liver makes.
-Unlike some other oral diabetes drugs, it doesn’t lead to weight gain and may even help people get their weight under control.
+Unlike some other oral diabetes drugs, it doesn’t lead to weight gain and may even help people get their weight under control (Current Obesity Reports, June 2019).

 Starting early in 2000, sales of metformin (Glucophage) were challenged by a new class of diabetes drugs.
 First Avandia and then Actos challenged metformin for leadership in diabetes treatment.
 Avandia later lost its luster because it was linked to heart attacks and strokes.
 Sales of this drug are now miniscule because of tight FDA regulations.